Ultraviolence (song): Music video

-A music video, shot entirely on an iPhone on the 8mm Vintage Camera app, was released on July 30, 2014 by Noisey (Vice).
-It was directed by Francesco Carrozzini and filmed on July 3 in Portofino, Italy.
+A music video, shot entirely on an iPhone on the 8mm Vintage Camera app, was directed by Francesco Carrozzini and filmed on July 3, 2014 in Portofino, Italy.
 In the video, Del Rey can be seen wearing a white wedding dress with a veil and a bouquet of flowers in her hands, wandering around an outside setting and later entering a church (Cappella di San Sebastiano).
+The video was released on July 30 by Noisey (Vice).